-If you have a personal or workplace money purchase pension scheme where money is paid in and invested into your own plan then balancing risk and reward definitely affects you.
-The income and cash benefits you get at retirement depend in part on how much risk you have taken investing your savings and the rewards you have received in terms of the growth in their value.
+If you have a personal or workplace pension scheme where money is paid in and invested into your own plan, then balancing risk and reward definitely affects you.
+The income and cash benefits you get at retirement depend, in part, on how much risk you have taken when investing your savings, and the rewards you have received in terms of the growth in their value.

-Once you reach retirement, if your savings remain invested whilst you take out a regular income or cash sums then balancing risk and reward is still important.
+Balancing risk and reward is still important at retirement, even if you are taking a regular income or cash sums.
 The reason is that it could affect how long your money lasts in retirement.
 And, how much you are able to take out along the way.
 Remember, people typically become more cautious as they get older.
 They don’t want to see their savings buffeted by stock market ups and downs.

-If you are a member of a final salary pension scheme which pays you a guaranteed pension for life at retirement then the question of balancing risk and reward is taken care of for you and everyone else by your pension scheme.
+If you are a member of a final salary pension scheme which pays you a guaranteed pension for life at retirement then the question of balancing risk and reward is taken care of for you by your pension scheme.